SOC Threat Intelligence

 - Enrich security alerts with real-time context,

-- Gather and compare information from external and internal data sources to discover threat,
+- Gather and compare information from external and internal data sources to discover threat

 Cyber Threat Intelligence in a Security Operations Center (SOC)

-Security teams in Security Operation Centers (SOC) are stressed due to too many false positive alerts and the long time required to triage these alerts.
+Security teams in Security Operation Centers (SOC) are pressured due to too many false positive alerts and the long time required to triage these alerts.
 Due to the alert fatigue, threat analysts have to do additional work, and that time can be spent on other essential tasks.

 - Correlate and enrich alerts

 - Improve a response time

 - Accelerate triage and simplify incident analysis and containment

 Your SOC should allow integration with threat intelligence whereby it can integrate other threat intelligence tools and feeds to itself.